Lokesh5631/Readme-files/README.md

 8. Wrap the entire main function in a try catch block to handle exceptions where Gemini fails to give an output.
 Display the generated text in a html page.
-Try experimenting with different models, such as .
+Try experimenting with different models, such as gemini-3.5-flash, gemini-3.1-flash-lite, etc.
 ## JSON Output Mode
 By default, the AI returns a single block of raw paragraph text.
 However, if we want our website to display organized information (like a grid of feature cards, a table, or a dynamic list), parsing raw text with JavaScript is incredibly difficult.